NikhilRJ2017/Polling-System-API/README.md

 # Welcome to Polling-System-API!

-Link to api documentation: 'will be uploaded very soon'
+Link to api documentation: https://polling-system-api-18.herokuapp.com/

 # Steps to install locally